vrodgom/statmorph/README.rst

 The main interface to use the code is the `source_morphology` function.
 As input, it requires:

-- The image containing the source(s) of interest.
+- *image* : The image (2D array) containing the source(s) of interest.
-- A segmentation map of the same size as the image with different sources labeled by different positive integer numbers.
+- *segmap* : A segmentation map (2D array) of the same size as the image with different sources labeled by different positive integer numbers.
 A value of zero is reserved for the background.

 Optionally, the function can also accept:

-- A 2D array (of the same size as the image) indicating the pixels that should be masked (e.g., to remove contamination from foreground stars).
+- *mask* : A 2D array (of the same size as the image) indicating the pixels that should be masked (e.g., to remove contamination from foreground stars).
-- A 2D array (of the same size as the image) representing the local variance of the image.
+- *variance* : A 2D array (of the same size as the image) representing the local variance of the image.
 This is usually the inverse of the "weight" map produced by *SExtractor* and similar software.
 If the variance is not provided, statmorph will calculate it.
-- A 2D array (usually smaller than the image) with the point spread function (PSF).
+- *psf* : A 2D array (usually smaller than the image) with the point spread function (PSF).
 This is convolved with the Sersic model in every step of the profile fitting, and typically makes the code slower by a factor of 2-3.

 In addition, almost all of the parameters used in the calculation of the morphological diagnostics can be specified by the user as keyword